Entrance examinations for piano

 The duration of the entrance examination is max.
 25 minutes (35 minutes including assessment).

-The entrance examination is censured by two internal censors and a grade is awarded according to the 7-point grading scale.
+The entrance examination is assessed by two internal censors and a grade is awarded according to the 7-point grading scale.

 Duration: 20 minutes